cwi-swat/ifip-wg216/meetings/Santiago2026.md

 The hotel restaurant opens 7pm-10pm for dinner, and the tavern (pub) is open 10:30pm-2:00am.

-### Can I check-in late?
+### Can I check-in early/late?

+Check-in will be possible starting 3pm on the day of arrival.

-The hotel can accommodate checking in at any time.
+The hotel can accommodate checking in at any later time.

 ### What about interesting tourist destinations in Chile?